golemfoundation/wildland-client/Documentation/proxy.rst

        - type: delegate
          container-path: /.uuid/11e69833-0152-4563-92fc-b1540fc54a69
          owner: <OWNER>
-         inner-container: 'wildland:<ANOTHER-OWNER>:/container/path:'
+         reference-container: 'wildland:<ANOTHER-OWNER>:/container/path:'
-         subdirectory: /directory/in/inner-container
+         subdirectory: /directory/in/reference-container

 This file can be signed with ``wl container sign`` (the edit command will do that automatically), then mounted using ``wl container mount``.

 In this specific example, the local user is ``0xc4c71e09ff71e5f06445`` and they want to place a container of ``0xee4052832df4976d6445`` user under its own tree.
-To be more specific a subdirectory ``/directory/in/inner-container`` from a container with a path ``/container/path`` of that user::
+To be more specific a subdirectory ``/directory/in/reference-container`` from a container with a path ``/container/path`` of that user::

    $ cat container.yaml